Expand description

 §Getting Started

-Add an AssetTrackingPlugin to your Bevy app to automatically configure TrackAssetSystems in a schedule of your choice.
-Most users will want to handle changes in PostUpdate.
+Add an AssetTrackingPlugin to your Bevy app to configure TrackAssetSystems in the desired schedule.
+Most users will want to handle changes in PostUpdate and can just

 use bevy::prelude::*;